Skip to Content

 TypeScript Support

-If you’re using TypeScript, add @level-ci/a11y-cypress to the types section of your tsconfig.json:
+If you are using TypeScript, add @level-ci/a11y-cypress to the types section in your tsconfig.json:

 { "compilerOptions": { "types": ["cypress", "@level-ci/a11y-cypress"] } }

-If you’re not using TypeScript, you can still enable autocompletion by adding type references at the top of your tests:
+If you are not using TypeScript, you can still enable autocompletion by adding type references at the top of your test files:

 /// <reference types="cypress" /> /// <reference types="@level-ci/a11y-cypress" />